devendroid/SquareMenu/README.md

 Used by
 -------

-If you want your app listed here, drop me a message on [MyEmail][ideal].
+If you want your app listed here, drop me a message on devendra@idealittechno.com.

 Icon                                                                                                         | App link
 -------------------------------------------------------------------------------------------------------------|-----------